 Elusive Blue Poppy

-Since first seeing photos of the Himalayan Blue Poppy, I've wanted it!
+Since first seeing photos of the Himalayan Blue Poppy in the 70s, I've wanted it!
 I have a wee photo from the Buchart Gardens on Vancouver Island, and even had young plant from a rare plant nursery, and hoped ....

-Wayne gotta on top say that after his 5 crowns 'caught and flourished,' each had a fat, furry bud in its center - and he was so tempted to let one bloom ...
+Wayne goes on to say that after his 5 crowns 'caught and flourished,' each had a fat, furry bud in its center - and he was so tempted to let one bloom ...

 "So if it is really betonicifolia that you have, you had better pinch"